backfootdrive/Covid-Dashboard-Python/README.md

 ## Installation

-To download and unzip the repository to your desired location.
+To install, download and unzip the repository to your desired location.

 ## Running

 To run the dashboard double click the 'main.py' file.

-*Requires python to be installed
+*Requires python 3.7+ to be installed

 ## Usage